ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Method

 \subsection{Preliminaries}

 Our framework builds upon prior pose-free Gaussian reconstruction architectures, including SPFSplat and its subsequent variants~\cite{huang2025spfsplat,huang2025spfsplatv2}.
-These models adopt a geometry transformer backbone---such as MASt3R~\cite{leroy2024mast3r} and VGGT~\cite{wang2025vggt}---along with pose and Gaussian prediction heads to reconstruct a 3D scene from $N$ unposed images $\{I^v\}_{v=1}^N$.
+These models adopt geometry transformer backbones, such as MASt3R~\cite{leroy2024mast3r} and VGGT~\cite{wang2025vggt}, along with pose and Gaussian prediction heads to reconstruct a 3D scene from $N$ unposed images $\{I^v\}_{v=1}^N$.